Marketing

 Up Arrows Growth Marketing

-He had spent years working the business and not enough time working on his business.
+He had spent years working in the business and not enough time working on the business.
 I didn’t have any magic formula or special insight, I just asked him questions that got him thinking.

 Soon he discovered he needed clarity, focus, and a clear direction for his role in his business as well as where his business was headed as a whole.